 Government Bonds, also known as Dated Securities, are long-term debt instruments with an original maturity of one year or more.
 The central and state governments use government bonds to raise funds to support their spending and obligations.
-Bonds issued by the state governments are known as State Development Loans (SDLs).
+Bonds in India issued by the state governments of India are known as State Development Loans (SDLs).
 Government bonds are usually issued with tenures of 5 to 40 years.

 Government Bonds